 This course is a survey of classical and world mythology that examines popular works from ancient Greece and Rome, as well as Celtic, Nordic, and Eastern cultures.
 The primary focus of this course is reading and discussing myths, which will allow students to understand the literary value, historical significance, and ongoing influence of classical and world mythology.
 In addition to readings and discussions, students will write two research papers and give two presentations that demonstrate their ability to explain the influence of specific works both verbally and in writing.

-ENGL 2247 Critical and Cultural 3 credits Approaches to the Fairytale
+ENGL 2247 Critical and Cultural 3 credits Approaches to the Fairytale connections between the original tales and the forms of fairytales being told and created today.

 Prerequisite: ENGL 1101